Marker-Inc-Korea/AutoRAG/docs/source/nodes/generator/vllm.md

 ## Why use vllm module?

 `vllm` can generate new texts really fast.
-Its speed is more than 10x faster than huggingface transformers library.
+Its speed is more than 10x faster than a huggingface transformers library.

 You can use `vllm` model with [llama_index_llm module](./llama_index_llm.md), but it is really slow because LlamaIndex does not optimize for processing many prompts at once.